-Orthopaedics Northeast has contracts with all of the large regional HMOs, including HMO Blue, Harvard Pilgrim Health Care, Fallon Community Health Plan, Tufts, Cigna, United Healthcare and Aetna.
-We also accept a number of private insurances, including Blue Cross Blue Shield, Medicare and Medicaid.
+Orthopaedics Northeast has contracts with all the large regional HMOs, including HMO Blue, Harvard Pilgrim Health Care, Fallon Community Health Plan, Tufts, Cigna, United Healthcare, and Aetna.
+We also accept several private insurances, including Blue Cross Blue Shield, Medicare, and Medicaid.
 Please call the office or your insurance company if you have any concerns about whether we accept your insurance.

 Orthopaedics Northeast submits routine claims for payment.
 However, it is your responsibility to work directly with your insurance company to resolve any problems that arise.